Cold-Bore-Capital/lightdash-pre-commit/README.md

               label: "Average Revenue"
               type: average
               group_label: "Revenue Metrics"
+            another_metric:
+              label: "Average Revenue"
+              type: average
+              group_label: "Revenue Metrics"
+              skip_group_label: true  # This metric will not be checked
 ```

 In this example, the metric `total_revenue_sum` is missing a `group_label`.

 ### find_missing_dimension_group_labels
 This hook checks for missing dimension group labels in the Lightdash schema.
+Add `skip_group_label:true` to the dimension to skip this check.

 > [!NOTE]
-> Note, this inspection will ignore any dimension with the attribute `hidden: true`.
+> This inspection will ignore any dimension with the attribute `hidden: true` or where `skip_group_label: true` is set.

 For example: